Menu

 Katie and Mark Hollyer run a successful catering business Milkshed Catering and in 2014 converted an old milk shed into self contained accommodation and thus Milkshed Holidays was formed.

-In 2022 with the staycation market having a boom they decided they wanted to expand their holiday rental offering and commissioned us to build them one of our Dart cabins; aptly named the Hideaway.
+In 2022 with the staycation market having a boom they decided they wanted to expand their holiday rental offering and commissioned us to build them one of our curved roof cabins; aptly named the Hideaway.

 Cabin Brief

-Working with the couple and their keen eye for detail, Life Space Cabins designed and built them a unique Dart Cabin that would suit a couple looking for a rural escape with all the luxuries of a hotel room.
+Working with the couple and their keen eye for detail, Life Space Cabins designed and built them a unique cabin that would suit a couple looking for a rural escape with all the luxuries of a hotel room.

 Cabin Specification